Referral System in Rails applications

 It doesn't matter what our main acquisition channel is, as we go through our product adoption lifecycle, the probability of customer acquisition getting more expensive is high.

-Our early customers are more inclined to respond to our early marketing efforts than users who don't: they are already aware of the issues we solve, and they are maybe even aware of our product.
+Our early customers are more inclined to respond to our early marketing efforts than users who don't know about the problem: they are already aware of the issues we solve, and they may even be aware of our product.

-And, while a referral system doesn't solve the customer acquisition costs alone, it gives users an opportunity to recommend our product to people that might be interested while simultaneously earning a reward.
+And, while a referral system doesn't solve customer acquisition cost issues alone, it gives users an opportunity to recommend our product to people that might be interested while simultaneously earning a reward.

 Considering this, a good referral program is: